matt-harvey/cart/README.md

 `curl http://localhost:3000/carts/1`

 This should output a JSON representation of the currently seeded cart, which should contain 3 trousers and 1 belt, with the belt subject to a 15% discount.
+Note prices are calculated in cents (to avoid issues around base-2 floating point arithetic); and the price for each "item" in the cart represents to total price for all products of that type in the cart.

 ##### Add various items to the cart